isomerpages/govtech-corp/media/technews/_posts/2020-11-10-post-5 Movies and TV Shows that can teach you about tech!.md

 and “exit nodes” in the very first episode, even before the title card makes its debut appearance.</p>
 <p>Mr Robot – about a cybersecurity engineer leading a double life as a vigilante
-hacker – earned&nbsp;<a href="https://protonmail.com/blog/protonmail-mr-robot-secure-email/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">widespread praise</a>&nbsp;for
-its&nbsp;<a href="https://www.wired.com/2016/09/favorite-hacker-moments-season-2-mr-robot/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">authenticity</a>&nbsp;from
+hacker – earned&nbsp;widespread praise&nbsp;for its&nbsp;authenticity&nbsp;from
 various cybersecurity firms.
-Watching this show can get you educated about cybersecurity terms like&nbsp;<a href="https://en.wikipedia.org/wiki/Denial-of-service_attack" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">DDOS</a>&nbsp;and how weak passwords are like using tissues to absorb a tidal wave.</p>
+Watching this show can get you educated about cybersecurity terms like&nbsp;DDOS&nbsp;and how weak passwords are like using tissues to absorb a tidal wave.</p>
 <p>If you find yourself furiously changing your passwords and being paranoid
 about every phone call with your bank, this show would have done its job.</p>
 <h3>So there you have it!</h3>